institution/mpskit/EXAMPLE.md

 	mpskit ff unpack FONTMAIN.FF
 	cp FONTMAIN.FF.078.png FONTMAIN.FF.001.png

-	# FONTMAIN.FF.001.png is this is your new letter
+	# FONTMAIN.FF.001.png is your new letter
 	# it will be attached to charcode 1
 	# you can paint it now
+	# changing width is allowed but keep height the same
+	# color palette can be accessed in Gimp with "Colormap" dialog

 	mpskit rdat unpack VOCAB.DAT